 Do I have to submit test scores to Richmond?

-No, Richmond is test optional, so you can make the call whether to include your ACT or SAT scores.
-If you have higher than average scores, you may want to send them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+❌ No, Richmond is test optional, so you can make the call whether to include your test scores.
+If you have higher than average scores, you probably want to include them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is Richmond's acceptance rate?

 ✅ The acceptance rate for Richmond is 29%.

 What is the early decision acceptance rate at Richmond?

 ✅ Richmond's early decision acceptance rate was 56% in 2021.